Cover Letter Basics

 How is my cover letter useful?

 At Palette, we don’t do “blind submissions” (a practice where the author’s identity is hidden during the reviewing and selection process).
 This is because the inclusion of your identity background can be informative to how we read your work.
-It’s undeniable that the publishing industry is historically (and still) biased towards cis hetero white writing, which means we all have to actively work towards expanding our perspectives and stay mindful of our implicit biases (including—and not limited to—perception, confirmation, and affinity bias).
-Knowing your identity and background can help us better understand your writing voice, who your audience is, and sometimes the narrative of your poems.
+It’s undeniable that the publishing industry has been historically biased (and still is) towards cis hetero white writing, which means we all have to actively work towards expanding our perspectives and stay mindful of our implicit biases (including—and not limited to—perception, confirmation, and affinity bias).
+Knowing your identity and background can help us better understand your writing voice, who your audience is, and the context of your poems.

 This is not to say you are required to share about your identity or that we are only looking for specific groups of people to publish—your work still must have merit and something new and exciting to offer.
 By not reading our submissions blindly, we hope to mitigate any dismissal of writing styles that fall outside of what is historically (and problematically) taught to be “good writing.”
 (To find out more about our anti-bias training and evaluation process, see our About page.)